TGS

 Dcsf seeks creative agency for under-age drinking campaign

-seen at 18:21, 21 July in Public Health Observatories of England News - national.
+seen at 18:21, 21 July in Public Health Observatories of England News - national (Our copy).

 The Department for Children, Schools and Families (DCSF) is seeking an agency to develop creative work as part of its Youth Alcohol Action Plan.